floorford/bootcamp--week-09--react/scripts/01-jsx/README.md

 - Object notation
     1. Access value by dot notation
     2. Destructuring: unpack values from arrays, or properties from objects, into distinct variables.
+    3. Can also use destructing for function parameters, which we'll do later today.
 - Classes
 	1. A JavaScript class is a type of function
 	2. declared with the class keyword